RemoteTechnologiesGroup/RemoteTech/guide/index.md

 ####Reflectron KR-7

-The Reflectron KR-7 is the second short-range antenna available from RemoteTech 2.
+The Reflectron KR-7 is the second short-range antenna available from RemoteTech.
 It has a longer range than the Comms DTS-M1, making it well-suited for spacecraft beyond Minmus's orbit.
 However, its narrow cone reduces its effectiveness at the Mun's distance or closer.
 The Reflectron KR-7 is too sturdy to be ripped off by atmospheric flight, so if properly targeted it can replace the Reflectron DP-10 as a launch antenna.

 ![Picture of Reflectron KR-7](antenna_refl7.png)
 VAB Category: Science Parts